ABOUT THE MUSIC DIRECTOR

 About Our Director

 She is founder and conductor of the South Bend Chamber Singers, an ensemble of 32 select singers from the Michiana area.
 They have been finalists for the prestigious Margaret Hillis Award for Choral Excellence, given annually by Chorus America, and winners of the ASCAP/Chorus America Award for Adventurous Programming.
 The Chamber Singers were invited to perform for the American Choral Directors Association Central Division Conference in Fort Wayne, Indiana in March 2012.
 Both the Saint Mary’s Women’s Choir and the South Bend Chamber Singers regularly commission, perform, and record new works.
 She currently serves as a member of the ACDA standing committee on Composition Initiatives.
-Dr. Menk is also conductor of the 110-voice Northwest Indiana Symphony Chorus.
+From 1998-2022 Dr. Menk served as conductor of the 110-voice Northwest Indiana Symphony Chorus.

 She is Editor of the Saint Mary’s College Choral Series, a distinctive series of select music for women’s voices published by earthsongs of Corvallis, Oregon.
 She contributed a chapter for the book, “Working with Women’s Choirs: Strategies for Success,” published by GIA.
 Dr. Menk serves regularly as a choral adjudicator and guest conductor for All-State, honor, and festival choirs throughout the United States.
 She has served as guest conductor for the Hong Kong Youth Music Camp Chorus for two summers.
 Currently she holds the Phyllis and Richard Duesenberg Concert Choir Chair for the Lutheran Summer Music Academy and Festival.